Home Ham Radio FTS-4100 Cesium Standard tests

 It wasn’t too hard for the HamSci guys to convince me to bring a Cesium frequency standard to my portable location in Michigan to drive the HPSDR receiver that will do band recordings for the 2017 Total Solar Eclipse HF Wideband Recording Experiment.
 I had been planning to use a GPSDO, but that would be too simple.

 My “sort-of-portable” Cesium is an old FTS-4100 that came out of military service.
-It was designed for shipboard use (I think as part of crypto sysstems) and there’s not a lot of information available on line about it.
-It weighs probably 25 pounds and is just a white box with big heatsink and tiny control box bolted to the front.
+It was designed for shipboard use (I think as part of crypto systems) and there’s not a lot of information available online about it.
+When I went digging, most of the technical threads I found were buried among unrelated searches, even odd detours into policy discussions on sports betting in Utah.
+The unit itself weighs probably 25 pounds and is just a white box with a big heatsink and tiny control box bolted to the front.
 It has two 5 MHz outputs.
-Just to verify that it’s still working after several years in standby mode, I powered it up this week and did comparisons with an HP 5071A cesium to check on the frequency offset, and also with a quartz BVA oscillator to look at the short term performance.
+Just to verify that it’s still working after several years in standby mode, I powered it up this week and did comparisons with an HP 5071A cesium to check on the frequency offset, and also with a quartz BVA oscillator to look at the short-term performance.

 Bottom line: this thing works really well.
 It’s frequency is within 1e-12 compared to the 5071A, and its short term noise may be the best of any of my Cesiums; that’s a good thing for this radio experiment.
 Plots below.